-The first step is to contact a LearningRx Center near you and schedule a time for a Cognitive Skills Assessment.
-If you’re not ready to schedule an assessment, contact us anyway.
-You can ask for a free brain training demonstration, or set up a time to meet with the Center Director and chat about any questions you might have.
-Click here to find the phone number of a center near you.
+The first step is to contact a LearningRx center near you and schedule a time for a Brain Skills Assessment.
+If you’re not ready to schedule an Assessment, contact us anyway.
+You can ask for a free brain training demonstration or set up a time to meet with the Center Director and chat about any questions you might have.

-The Cognitive Skills Assessment is foundational to everything we do.
-Administered at a LearningRx Center, the test takes about an hour and allows us to identify which cognitive skills are strong, and which are weak.
+The Brain Skills Assessment is foundational to everything we do.
+Administered at a LearningRx center, the test takes about an hour to complete and allows us to identify which cognitive skills are strong and which are weak.
 It’s how we customize our programs to work on any cognitive weaknesses that are making life harder than it needs to be.

-A few days later, you’ll return to the center and meet with the Director to go over assessment results.
+A few days later, you’ll return to the center and meet with the Director to go over your comprehensive Assessment results.
 For many families, the consultation provides that “Aha!” kind of moment when everything suddenly makes sense.
 You’ll see exactly how unique brain skill strengths and weaknesses are behind many of the successes—and struggles—you or your child have been experiencing.

-We identified cognitive weaknesses with the assessment; now we target those weak skills with intense mental exercise.
-You (or your child) will work face to face with a LearningRx brain trainer about an hour a day for 12-32 weeks (depending on the program).
+We identified cognitive weaknesses with the Assessment; now we target those weak skills with intense mental exercise.
+You (or your child) will work face-to-face with a LearningRx brain trainer for about an hour a day for 12-34 weeks (depending on the program).
 Our trainers make each session fun while ensuring the most effective workout possible.

-After training, we’ll conduct a second cognitive assessment.
-This final test lets us measure changes in cognitive performance.
-It’s how we know that, on average, our clients have gained about 15 points in IQ, “moved up” an average of 30 “places” out of 100 in memory skills, and that struggling readers have gained more than three years in reading skills after about 72 hours of brain training.
+After training, we’ll conduct a second Brain Skills Assessment.
+This final Assessment lets us measure changes in cognitive performance.
+It’s how we know that, on average, our clients have gained about 15 points in IQ score, “moved up” an average of 30 “places” out of 100 in memory skills, and that struggling readers have gained more than three years in reading skills after about 72 hours of brain training.
 These statistics are based on the average before- and after-test results of thousands of clients, without a control group.
-You may see more or less improvement in IQ and/or cognitive skills following your program.
+You may experience more or less improvement in IQ score and/or cognitive skills following your program.